|

 have homologs in eubacterial and archaebacterial kingdoms (Wool et

-al. 1995).
+).
 There appears to be no correlation between processed

 pseudogene abundance and the degree of ubiquity.
 Within eukaryotes,